· ·

 3 ounces of avocado oil

-1. Melt the beef tallow or beeswax and your choice of oil (I am using avocado oil) in the double boiler.
-If you don’t have a double boiler, add 2 cups of water to a small sauce pan and heat to a light simmer on low heat.
-Place a glass bowl on top of the pot and then add the tallow or beeswax and oil to the glass bowl to melt.
+1. Melt the Base Ingredients: Start by melting your beeswax (or tallow) and your chosen oil in a double boiler.
+If you don’t have one, you can easily use a small saucepan with a glass bowl on top.
+Just add 2 cups of water to the pan and bring to a simmer on low heat.
+Place your beeswax and oil in the glass bowl to melt together.

 breast milk lotion recipe